serious-scaffold/ss-python/docs/dev/env.md

 This command will accomplish the following tasks:

-- Create a virtual environment if `pipenv` is available.
+- Create a virtual environment if `pdm` is available.
 If CI context is detected, the creation will be skipped.
-- Install the project in editable mode with the requirements for documentation, lint, package and test.
+- Install the project in editable mode with the dependencies for documentation, lint, package and test.
 - Install Git hooks for various kinds of check at `pre-push` stage.

 ## Environment Cleanup